This Is the Internet Speed You Need for Zoom

 How do you use less data on Zoom?

 The best way to use less internet data while on a Zoom call is to switch off your video.

 If you have strict data restrictions on your internet or mobile plan, using Zoom as an audio-only VoIP service will vastly reduce your data usage.
 By our calculations, voice calls eat up only around 31.5 MB of data per hour—a fraction of how much you would use when your video is switched on.
 If you have screen sharing but no video switched on, you’ll use around 22.5–67.5 MB per hour.

 Of course, you won’t have to worry about that if you have unlimited data on your internet or mobile plan.
 Type in your zip code below to see if you can find a provider who’ll hook it up with all the monthly GB you need:

 How much bandwidth does Zoom use?

-Zoom requires internet bandwidth of up to 3 Mbps to let you use all its functions and features, including video calls and group calls.
-But you can use slower speeds for lower-tech tasks like one-on-one video calls and screen sharing, which take only around 0.6 Mbps.
+Zoom requires internet bandwidth of at least 1.5 Mbps to let you make group calls and participate in most other activities.
+You can use slower speeds for lower-tech tasks like one-on-one video calls and screen sharing, which take only around 0.6 Mbps.

 How much data does Zoom use?

 Zoom uses up to 1.08 GB of data per hour on group calls with video set to 720p resolution.
 It uses up to 2.5 GB of data on calls with video set to 1080p resolution, but Zoom will use much less data on calls with SD resolution—only 500 MB per hour.
 When video is switched off, Zoom will use only about 31.5 MB per hour.

 You can use Zoom without Wi-Fi by calling into a meeting with your phone.
 Your meeting invitation will include a phone number you can call.
 After that you’ll get a prompt to enter the meeting ID and the meeting’s passcode, which comes in the meeting invite.
 Read Zoom’s guide on calling into meetings for more information.